-The CRG Loan Agreement requires us to achieve either (a) certain minimum net revenue amounts through the end of 2021, which are \$55.0 million and \$65.0 million for the 2017 and 2018 calendar years, respectively, or (b) a minimum market capitalization threshold equal to the product of 6.4 multiplied by the aggregate principal amount of loans outstanding under the CRG Loan Agreement, determined as of the fifth business day following announcement of earnings results for the applicable year.
+In April 2018, the CRG Loan Agreement was further amended with regards to the minimum net revenue and minimum market capitalization thresholds.
+Pursuant to the amendment, the applicable revenue and market capitalization covenants for the year ending December 31, 2018 were eliminated.
+With regards to the year ending December 31, 2019, we are required to achieve either (a) annual minimum net revenue amounts of \$75.0 million, or (b) a minimum market capitalization threshold equal to the product of three multiplied by the aggregate principal amount of loans outstanding (excluding any payment-in kind loans), determined as of the fifth business day following announcement of earnings results for the calendar year 2019 (i.e.,\$240.0 million required market capitalization based on the \$80.0 million borrowed at March 31, 2018 and \$375.0 million assuming the borrowing of the additional \$45.0 million that has been requested).
 If we are unable to satisfy the minimum annual revenue requirement or the market capitalization threshold for any given year, we may avoid a related default by repaying the shortfall between actual revenues and the minimum revenue requirement for such year using proceeds generated by an equity or subordinated debt issuance.

-The CRG Loan Agreement includes customary events of default (see Note 7 of the "Notes to Consolidated Financial Statements" included in our Annual Report on Form 10-K for the year ended December 31, 2016).
-If there is an event of default the lenders may have the right to accelerate all of our repayment obligations under the CRG Loan Agreement and to take control of our pledged assets, which consists of substantially all of our assets including our intellectual property.
+The CRG Loan Agreement includes customary events of default (see Note 7 of the "Notes to Consolidated Financial Statements" included in our Annual Report on Form 10-K for the year ended December 31, 2017).
+If there is an event of default the lenders may have the right to accelerate all our repayment obligations under the CRG Loan Agreement and to take control of our pledged assets, which consists of substantially all of our assets including our intellectual property.
 Under certain circumstances, a default interest rate of an additional 4.00% per annum will apply to all outstanding obligations during the existence of an event of default.
-There was no event of default under the CRG Loan Agreement as of March 31, 2017.
+There was no event of default under the CRG Loan Agreement as of March 31, 2018.

-Note 8-Commitments and Contingencies
+Note 7-Commitments and Contingencies